jannovergara/jannovergara.me/content/posts/2017-05-12---what-is-a-dns-and-how-does-it-work.md

 ## RESOLVING name server
 The resolving name server may or may not know about the IP address.
 It should know though where is the root name server.

+## ISP
+In between the user pc and the root name server is the ISP or the Internet Service Provider.
+The ISP can also store the IP address of the website from its memory cache.
+If the website is visited for the first time, then the IP cannot be found there.

 ## ROOT name server
 It then sends a query to the root name server.
+It knows where to find the com server for the website.

 ## TLD or COM name server
 The root name server redirects the resolving name server to the com name server or top level domain name server.